|ABOUT HNC||CONTACT US||MEMBERSHIP||LOCATIONS||GET INVOLVED||F.A.Q.||STAFF & DIRECTORS|

 On Maui, HNC sits on 32 acres that are nestled between the 'Iao Valley State park and the County Park.

-- Treasurer - Stephen K. Rodgers, Chief Investment Officer & Executive Vice President, Bank of Hawaii
+- President - Stephen K. Rodgers, Chief Investment Officer & Executive Vice President, Bank of Hawaii

-- Secretary - Michele Loudermilk, Esq., Associate General Counsel, Alexander & Baldwin, Inc.
+- Secretary - Michele Loudermilk, Esq., Associate General Counsel, Alexander & Baldwin, LLC.

-- Piia Aarma, Owner, Pineappe Tweed PR & Marketing
+- Piia Aarma, Owner, Pineapple Tweed PR & Marketing

 - Jeff Case, Senior Vice President, AON Risk Services Inc.